 - Review your personas on a regular basis.
 Build persona questions into your sales and marketing data capture process and update them on a regular basis to improve the accuracy of your personas but also to reflect any changes in the market, products, trends and social influences.

-For a more detailed explanation of how to build Buyer Persona's for leads that convert download this free e-book >
+For a step by step explanation of how to build Buyer Persona's download this free e-book >